robinyn/TempoSpatial-SNP-Tracker/README.md

 Rscript giscoR_getCountry.R
 ```

+If you choose to generate your own files, please make sure the country names in the TSV file matches the country names in the sample metadata file.
+Some of differences we encountered were:
+- Czechia = Czech Republic
+- Russian Federation = Russia

 ### 6.7.
 Import distance matrix/country centroids to database

 Use SQLite again to import the two new TSV files (***country_cords.tsv***, ***distanceMatrix.tsv***) into the database.
 Please make sure the table names are the same as those provided here.